30x/changeagent/README.md

 To run a standalone node, you will need to pass a port and a directory to store the data.

-The binary "agent" will have been built by "make" in the "agent" subdirectory.
+The binary "changeagent" will have been built by "make" in the "agent" subdirectory.

 For instance, here is a simple way to run on port 9000:

     mkdir data
-    ./agent/agent -p 9000 -d ./data -logtostderr
+    ./changeagent -p 9000 -d ./data -logtostderr

 ## Running a Cluster